ScalablyTyped/Distribution/a/angular__core/readme.md

  * See more examples in node_selector_matcher_spec.ts
  */
 /**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
- * @license
- * Copyright Google Inc. All Rights Reserved.
- *
- * Use of this source code is governed by an MIT-style license that can be
- * found in the LICENSE file at https://angular.io/license */
-/**
  * The goal here is to make sure that the browser DOM API is the Renderer.
  * We do this by defining a subset of DOM API to be the renderer and than
  * use that time for rendering.